ridhwandaud/blog/README.md

-# angular-seed — the seed for AngularJS apps
+# angular-blog-seed — the blog seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.
 You can use it to quickly bootstrap your angular webapp projects and dev environment for these